su8/pinky-bar/README.md

 - [x] frugalware
 - [x] angstrom

-Cannot list FreeBSD as "distro", so it deserve it's own option:
+Cannot list the \*BSD flavours as "distros", so they deserve own options:

 - [x] freebsd
+- [x] openbsd

 ---